-Bloch Healing has similar benefits to relational ‘person-centered’ therapy, which include an increased ability to access and to trust in one’s own thoughts, feelings and values, free from the interference of others, to make deeper connections with other people and to engage more with the world.
+Bloch Healing has similar benefits to relational ‘person-centred’ therapy, which include an increased ability to access and to trust in one’s own thoughts, feelings and values, free from the interference of others, to make deeper connections with other people and to engage more with the world.
 Clients become open to new experiences and develop a more flexible outlook.

 A key additional benefit of Bloch Healing is an improvement in posture, mobility and balance.
-Movement becomes an opportunity for fuller and more complete expression of who the client is as a person, and of their thoughts and feelings at that moment, and this frequently leads to relief from the commonest forms of musculoskeletal pain.
+Movement becomes an opportunity for a fuller and more complete expression of who the client is as a person, and of their thoughts and feelings at that moment, and this frequently leads to relief from the commonest forms of musculoskeletal pain.

 Is Bloch Healing suitable for everyone?